 So many people have encountered this issue.
 I wore the Inspire 2 fitness watch to sleep, but I did not see the numbers for these metrics the next day.

 Solution: From Inspire 2 display I swiped down until I saw “Settings”.
 Swipe up until you tap on “Sleep Mode”.
-Make sure Sleep mode is Off and Schedule is On.
+Make sure the Sleep mode is Off and the Schedule is On.
 You can update your Sleep hours by tapping Sleep Interval.
 I have been receiving data ever since.
-Also, I inactivated the Do not disturb mode (DND) which helped me receive the sleeping quality data.
+Also, I inactivated the Do Not Disturb mode (DND) which helped me receive the sleeping quality data.

 DND is used if you want to receive calls, texts, calendars, and app notifications during the day.

 The first time I wore Fitbit Inspire 2 I noticed the screen did not stay on.

 Solution: Once you turn off the Sleep mode as described above this issue should be resolved.